 Place commonly-used items, such as soap, shampoo, towels, washcloths, comb/brush, toothbrush, etc. in easy-to-reach locations, off of the floor to make certain nothing poses a fall risk.
 Utilizing contrasting colors on the floor, walls, and vanity/storage spaces enhances safety as well.

-And, probably the very best tip we can offer is to engage the services of the best St. Louis home care agency: Compassionate Nursing Services!
+And, probably the very best tip we can offer is to get help from Compassionate Nursing Services!
 Our fully trained and qualified caregivers are available to ensure personal care needs, such as bathing, showering, using the toilet, and hair/oral care, are met with the utmost attention to dignity and independence, while making sure senior loved ones remain secure and safe.